 Climate action is becoming mainstream, but implementation is not keeping pace with the needs of municipalities and the challenges they are facing.
 The LCF 2023 program put the spotlight on implementation to help communities keep moving forward with a focus on equity and inclusion.
 Delegates walked away with tools, insights, and connections to address the challenges of implementation and make the most of opportunities in their communities.

 INCREASE THE PACE AND SCALE OF IMPLEMENTATION

-This theme will examine how to increase the pace and scale of energy transition and climate resilience initiatives at the local level.
-Delegates will explore how this can be achieved through partnerships and collaboration, multi-solving actions, and meaningful engagement.
+This theme examined how to increase the pace and scale of energy transition and climate resilience initiatives at the local level.
+Delegates explored how this can be achieved through partnerships and collaboration, multi-solving actions, and meaningful engagement.

 RAW Design, Fossil Record, 2017. mississauga.ca/publicart

 The costs of taking climate action can represent a barrier to implementation.
 This theme explored financing solutions versus the costs of inaction with various perspectives in mind to help delegates better understand the business case for climate action while connecting with financial experts from both the private and public sectors.

 APPROACH CLIMATE CHANGE DIFFERENTLY

 In most communities, the lack of effective climate action is not due to a lack of information, planning, or policy solutions.
 So what is missing?
 This theme explored unconventional approaches to climate action and how these can help reimagine engagement, motivation, and implementation.